18 The theoretical QQ plot

 dplyr ggplot2 lattice tukeyedar

-Thus far, we have used the quantile-quantile plots to compare the distributions between two empirical (i.e. observational) datasets–hence the name empirical q-q plot.
-We can also use the q-q plot to compare an empirical distribution to a theoretical distribution (i.e. one defined mathematically).
-Such a plot is usually referred to as a theoretical Q-Q plot.
-Examples of popular theoretical distribution are the normal distribution (aka the Gaussian distribution), the chi-square distribution, and the exponential distribution just to name a few.
+Thus far, we have used the quantile-quantile plots to compare the distributions between two empirical (i.e. observational) datasets.
+The QQ plot can also be used to compare an empirical distribution to a theoretical distribution (i.e. one defined mathematically).
+Such a plot is usually referred to as a theoretical QQ plot.
+Examples of popular theoretical distributions include the Normal distribution (aka the Gaussian distribution), the chi-square distribution, and the exponential distribution.

 There are many reasons we might want to compare empirical data to theoretical distributions:

-But very few empirical datasets follow any theoretical distributions exactly.
-So the questions usually ends up being “how well does theoretical distribution X fit my data?”
+But very few empirical datasets follow any theoretical distribution exactly.
+So the question usually ends up being “how well does theoretical distribution X fit my data?”

-The theoretical quantile-quantile plot is a tool to explore how a batch of numbers deviates from a theoretical distribution and to visually assess whether the difference is significant for the purpose of the analysis.
-In the following examples, we will compare empirical data to the normal distribution using the normal quantile-quantile plot or normal q-q plot for short.
+The theoretical quantile-quantile plot is a tool designed to explore how a batch of numbers deviates from a theoretical distribution.
+In the following examples, we will compare empirical data to the Normal distribution using the Normal quantile-quantile plot or Normal QQ plot for short.

-If we wish to assess whether a batch of values follows the shape of a normal distribution, we can compare it to its matching normal quantile function,\(q_{\mu,\sigma}(f)\).
-For example, given a batch of values \(x\), we can generate the matching normal quantile using \(x\)’s mean, \(\mu\) and standard deviation, \(\sigma\).
-The following figure shows the overlapping density plots (left plot) and q-q plot (right plot).
+If we wish to assess whether a batch of values follows the shape of a Normal distribution, we can compare it to its matching Normal quantile function,\(q_{\mu,\sigma}(f)\).
+For example, given a batch of values \(x\), we can generate the matching Normal quantiles using \(x\)’s mean, \(\mu\), and standard deviation, \(\sigma\).
+The following figure shows the Normal QQ plot (left plot) and matching density plots for reference (right plot).

-The traditional “bell” shape of the normal distribution (red density plot) is apparent in the left plot.
-You will seldomly expect any set of observational data to follow a normal distribution exactly.
-Our interest is in knowing how close a batch of values comes to a normal distribution.
+The traditional “bell” shape of the Normal distribution (red density plot) is apparent in the right plot.
+You will seldom expect any set of observational data to follow a Normal distribution exactly.
+Our interest is in knowing how close a batch of values comes to a Normal distribution.

-Constructing the above q-q plot requires that we extract the mean and standard deviation from \(x\).
-This can be avoided by noting that the normal quantile, \(q_{\mu,\sigma}(f)\), can be decomposed into its mean an standard deviation components \(\mu + \sigma q_{0,1}(f)\) where \(q_{0,1}(f)\) is the unit normal quantile (i.e. a normal quantile whose mean is \(0\) and standard deviation is \(1\) unit).
-So, if we compare \(x\) to a unit normal quantile we get the following q-q plot:
+Constructing the above QQ plot requires that we extract the mean and standard deviation from \(x\).
+This can be avoided by noting that the Normal quantile, \(q_{\mu,\sigma}(f)\), can be decomposed into its mean and standard deviation components \(\mu + \sigma q_{0,1}(f)\) where \(q_{0,1}(f)\) is the unit Normal quantile (i.e. a Normal quantile whose mean is \(0\) and standard deviation is \(1\) unit).
+So, if we compare \(x\) to a unit Normal quantile we get the following QQ plot:

-You’ll note both the additive and multiplicative offsets.
-The additive offset is nothing more that the sample mean, \(\mu\), and the multiplicative offset is nothing more than the sample standard deviation, \(\sigma\).
+You’ll note both the additive and multiplicative offsets described in the previous chapter.
+The additive offset is nothing more than the sample mean, \(\mu\), and the multiplicative offset is nothing more than the sample standard deviation, \(\sigma\).

-We know that if two batches differ only by their offsets, and not their overall shape, then we expect the points to follow a straight line.
-Knowing this, we can modify the q-q plot by plotting \(x\) against the unit normal quantile, \(q_{0,1}(f)\).
-The \(x=y\) slope used in the empirical q-q plot no longer applies here given that the \(x\) and \(q_{0,1}(f)\) scales will not necessarily match (the \(q_{0,1}(f)\) will usually range from -2 to 2).
+We know that if two batches differ only by their offsets (additive and/or multiplicative), and not their general shape, then we expect the points to follow a straight line.
+Knowing this, we can modify the QQ plot by plotting \(x\) against the unit Normal quantile, \(q_{0,1}(f)\).
+The \(x=y\) slope used in the empirical QQ plot no longer applies here given that the \(x\) and \(q_{0,1}(f)\) scales will not necessarily match in magnitude; \(q_{0,1}(f)\) will usually range from -2 to 2 regardless of the range of values in x.
 Instead, we fit a line to the points to help gauge the pattern’s straightness.
-This gives us the unit normal q-q plot.
-Note that the word “unit” is often dropped from the plot name and is therefore often labeled as the normal q-q plot.
+This gives us the unit Normal QQ plot.
+Note that the word “unit” is often dropped from the plot name and is therefore often labeled as the Normal QQ plot.

 The x-axis can help identify the tails of the distribution by noting that roughly 68% of the values fall between -1 and 1 standard deviations and that roughly 95% of the values fall between -2 and 2 standard deviations.

-In the following example, we’ll compare the Alto 1 group to a normal distribution.
+In the examples that follow, we’ll compare the Alto 1 singer group to a Normal distribution.

 library(dplyr)